Cycling: Can it make a man infertile?

 I'm a man and I'm engaged in a lot of sports and outdoor activities, but lately some of my friends said that biking could result in male infertility.
 Is this true?
 How?
 What are the other activities that could lead to male infertility?
 How can I stay healthy in terms of fertility?

 Talk about news that can send you flying off the handlebars!
-What your friends mentioned may have some truth to it, but keep in mind that fertility depends on a variety of factors related to the quality and quantity of sperm that you produce.
-So, don't bring your wheels to a screeching halt just yet.
+What your friends mentioned may have some truth to it, but it's good to keep in mind that fertility depends on a variety of factors related to the quality and quantity of sperm that you produce.
+Simply biking for sport may not be the sole cause of infertility.
+Additionally, there are some strategies you can take to help maintain sperm health, both on and off the bike.
+So, don't bring your wheels to a screeching halt just yet!

-What's a biker to do?
-For starters, you may want to be a little like Goldilocks by looking for a bike seat that's just right: a bike seat that is neither too hard nor too narrow, but one that is ergonomically designed to address this issue.
-A salesperson at a bicycle shop can help you choose a seat.
-When riding your bike, it's a good idea to keep your weight balanced on your "sit bones" (aka ischial tuberosites) to avoid putting pressure on the perineum and genital area.
-Taking breaks from biking is another way of having your bike and riding it, too.
-Below are some general tips for fertility:
+So what's a biker to do?
+For starters, you may want to be a little like Goldilocks by looking for a bike seat that's just right: one that’s neither too hard nor too narrow, but one that is ergonomically designed to address this issue.
+Someone working at a bicycle shop may be able to help you choose a seat.
+Once you’ve found one that’s right for you, it's a good idea to keep your weight balanced on your "sit bones" (i.e., ischial tuberosites) to avoid putting pressure on the perineum and genital area.
+After you get on the road, taking breaks from biking is another way of having your bike and riding it, too.